 A gob is a mining term that refers to a coal refuse pile but is also a name given to a regional dessert.
 These little cakes with the cream filling can be traced back to Germany and this local favorite is an adaptation of whoopee pies of the Pennsylvania Dutch.
 In the 1920s, the Harris and Boyer Bakery of Johnstown named these desserts gobs which proved to be the perfect lunchbox snack for the coalminers of the time.
-The original consists of two small devils food chocolate cakes with white cream filling but there are many variations including the pumpkin gob with its cream cheese filling.
+The original consists of two small devils food chocolate cakes with white cream filling but there are many variations.

-- Turn LEFT onto PA 30 East (Lincoln Highway) and travel 4.4 miles to crest of hill - Turn RIGHT onto Laurel Summit Road and past Laurel Mountain State Park (road becomes gravel) and drive two miles into Forbes State Forest to the Beam Rocks trailhead parking lot on LEFT.
+- Turn LEFT onto PA 30 East (Lincoln Highway) and travel 4.4 miles to crest of hill - Turn RIGHT onto Laurel Summit Road and past Laurel Mountain State Park (road becomes gravel road) and drive two miles into Forbes State Forest to Beam Rocks trailhead parking lot on LEFT.